idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/tutorials/introduction/answer04a.md

 > Let's see if we can extract the x deflection of the left cantilever.
 It should
 > be a positive value and the scalar we can extract is the maximum `disp_x`
-> value in the simualtion cell (the left cantilever has positive displacements
+> value in the simulation cell (the left cantilever has positive displacements
 > as it bends right in the positive x direction, while the right cantilever has
 > negative displacements as it bends left in the negative x direction).
 So we
 > need a postprocessor object that gives us an extreme value of a given